 The importance of social mobility

-Jon Whiteman, now Partner at CIL and head of our Industrial Products and Services practice, discusses the importance of championing social mobility in consulting and how CIL aims to improve it.
+Jon Whiteman, CIL’s Managing Partner and head of our Industrial Products and Services practice, discusses the importance of championing social mobility in consulting and how CIL aims to improve it.

-What was your path to becoming a Partner at CIL?
+What was your path to becoming Managing Partner at CIL?

 After overcoming the hurdle of starting my first job in consulting, the rest flowed from there as my hard work and focus was recognised by an organisation that looks for, respects, and rewards those doing a good job – a trait that CIL strongly represents.
 I have worked so hard to get to where I am, which means that I am even more motivated to succeed and ensure that I am doing the best job possible.
 Alongside this, I make sure I am supporting those who are taking their first steps into industry.